 A tourist intending to start this trek, gets dropped at the footsteps (by your guides/drivers) of the 3kms long trail (one-way distance) .The path is wide and steeper at the beginning with few steps and then flattens and narrows as we move up.This trail passes through the woods- home to innumerable pines, oaks and deodhars.
 During the monsoons, you can find gurgling streams gushing through the narrow paths down the slopes.
 In winters, these mountains experience very heavy snowfall.

-Whenever we used wander in the mountains, we always took the path that the locals used to trudge.
+Whenever we used to wander in the mountains, we always took the path that the locals trudge.
 The view offered from this side of the mountains is jaw-dropping.
-One gets a glimpse of more than 100 hamlets scattered across various hills from here , as and when the weather clears.
+One gets a glimpse of more than 100 hamlets scattered across various hills from here, as and when the weather clears.

 A trek for all seasons

 During the months of May-June, there are a million blooms of white daisies and other colourful flowers all over these mountain slopes enthralling the travellers and trekkers.
 When the weather clears the glittering waters of Beas, Ravi and Chenab flowing across the plains of Punjab are visible too.

 The floating clouds keep caressing the skin, inviting you to be a spectator to a game of ‘hide and seek’.
 The peekaboo contest is always between the sun and the earth.
 Its the clouds behind which the sun hides and teases the beings on earth.
 The best season to view this spectacle is June-September

 This trek is very popular among the tourists coming to Dalhousie as one walks along the ridges of the Pir-Panjal range and gets to view the opalescence of the Dhauladhars, on the other side.

 The weather in the mountains changes drastically.
 A minute before, you may feel the hot sun blazing away and the very next moment the clouds come floating and suddenly there is a downpour.
 Does not matter if it is Summers or Winters!